CMSgov/ab2d-website/_pages/use-cases.md

   </div>
   <div class="grid-col-fill">
     <h2>Boost health outcomes</h2>
-    <p class="usa-intro text-balance measure-4">Enhance MTM enrollee health and program results by improving medication use and adherence.</p>
+    <p class="usa-intro measure-4">Enhance MTM enrollee health and program results by improving medication use and adherence.</p>
     <p>Part D <a href="https://www.cms.gov/medicare/health-drug-plans/part-c-d-performance-data" target="_blank" rel="noopener">Star Ratings</a> evaluate the quality of services received by enrollees in your plan.
 The Centers for Medicare & Medicaid Services (CMS) offers incentives to PDP sponsors with high Star Ratings:</p>
     <ul>
       <li>CMS highlights contracts with an overall rating of 5 stars.</li>